Course Code: MASYCSTFAD/MASYCSTPAD

 - To provide a sound basis for moving from an academic setting into different areas of the labour force by helping students to identity the transferable skills gained during the MA programme

-Students are required to take four core modules and two elective modules in a combination of lectures and seminar discussion.
-Students will take a module on dissertation proposal writing in Autumn Semester and a module involving practitioner led seminars in Spring Semester; An additional and substantial research element includes: assessed course research papers; and a dissertation of 15,000 words written on a topic of choice under the guidance of an appropriate supervisor.
-Students not proceeding to the dissertation may exit the programme with a Graduate Diploma upon successful completion of all coursework and assessments at this juncture
+Students are required to take four core modules and two elective modules in a combination of lectures and seminar discussions.
+Students will choose between an Internship or a Research Thesis pathway.
+An additional and substantial research element includes: assessed course research papers; and a dissertation of 15,000 words written on a topic of choice under the guidance of an appropriate supervisor or two 7,500 word reports on the student’s internship placement.
+Students not proceeding to the dissertation or Internship may exit the programme with a Graduate Diploma upon successful completion of all coursework and assessments at this juncture.

 |Full Time - Autumn||Full Time - Spring||Full Time - Summer|